mrozigor/spaceshuttleultra_mirror_import/branches/OrbitersimBeta/SSU Readme First.txt

 	Vandenberg AFB (http://www.orbithangar.com/searchid.php?ID=2380)
 2. Extract files into Orbiter folder, overwriting any existing files.

-3. Install the "SSU_Font_A" font, located in the Orbiter base directory, by opening it and selecting install.
-After installation the file can be deleted.
+3. Install the "SSU_Font_A" and "SSU_Font_B" fonts, located in the Orbiter base directory, by opening it and selecting install.
+After installation the files can be deleted.

 4. The following lines need to be added to the list of textures of the <orbiter_installation\Config\Base.cfg> file:
 NOR1735tex